centrifuge/documentation/docs/getting-started/centrifuge-at-a-glance/index.md

 Centrifuge experimented with multiple versions of the previous iteration of the Centrifuge Protocol, called Tinlake, on Ethereum.
 It started with the first version in 2019, adding static pooling and simple tranching support in early 2020, launching the revolving pools late 2020, and integrating the first pool with the MakerDAO protocol in mid 2021.
 The lessons learned from these iterations have been used to develop the first version of the full fledged Centrifuge Protocol.

-This document aims to give the reader a precise and comprehensive overview of the Protocol’s technical and legal infrastructure to finance real-world assets on-chain transparently and efficiently.

 ## Overview of the Protocol
 The Centrifuge Protocol includes all the features needed to safely finance real world assets on a blockchain, from governance of the protocol, tokenization, securitization, up to liquidity integrations,  all built on each other.